 All applications will be considered at the same time and after the closing date.

-- Children whose parent(s) regularly attend a Church of England church (A parent is any person who has parental responsibility or care of the child).
+4. Children whose parent(s) regularly attend a Church of England church.
+(A parent is any person who has parental responsibility or care of the child.)
 Regular attendance shall be defined as public worship for at least once a month and for at least 2 years before application.
 This would need to be confirmed in writing by a member of the clergy or a church officer and submitted by the parent with their application form.
+In the event that during the period specified for attendance at worship the church has been closed for public worship and has not provided alternative premises for that worship, the requirements of these admissions arrangements in relation to attendance will only apply to the period when the church or alternative premises have been available for public worship.

-- Children whose parent(s) regularly attend another Christian church that is a member of Churches Together in Britain and Ireland (www.ctbi.org.uk) or a place of worship which is associated with the UK Interfaith Network (www.interfaith.org.uk) (A parent is any person who has parental responsibility or care of the child).
+5. Children whose parent(s) regularly attend another Christian church that is a member of Churches Together in Britain and Ireland (www.ctbi.org.uk) or a place of worship which is associated with the UK Interfaith Network (www.interfaith.org.uk).
+(A parent is any person who has parental responsibility or care of the child.)
 Regular attendance shall be defined as public worship for at least once a month and for at least 2 years before application.
-This would need to be confirmed in writing by the appropriate minister of religion or religious leader and submitted by the parent with their application form.
+This would need to be confirmed in writing by a member of the clergy or a church officer and submitted by the parent with their application form.
+In the event that during the period specified for attendance at worship the church has been closed for public worship and has not provided alternative premises for that worship, the requirements of these admissions arrangements in relation to attendance will only apply to the period when the church or

 Definition of Home Address